2011 Sarawak state election: Results

-Summary

 A total of 18,363 eligible postal voters will be voting this time around in the Sarawak state election.
 Under Malaysian electoral law, teachers, military personnel, policemen and students based away from their constituencies are eligible to submit postal votes.

 Although analysts predicted that Barisan Nasional's fight to keep their two-thirds majority in the assembly would be close, they emerged with a relatively comfortable result, finishing the night with 55 seats, above the 47 needed for a two-thirds majority.
 Prime minister Najib Razak celebrated the victory as an indication that BN's support in Sarawak was still strong and noted that Pakatan Rakyat had failed to make major inroads into the state.

 BN won the election on the back of uneven performances by its component parties.
 The Parti Pesaka Bumiputera Bersatu (PBB) led by Taib won all their seats contested, but the Sarawak United People's Party (SUPP) did poorly, with their leader, George Chan Hong Nam losing his seat as well.
 The SUPP suffered a net loss of five seats, all to the Democratic Action Party (DAP), the same number it lost during the previous election.
 It won six out of 19 seats contested.

 The opposition parties also had differing performances in the election.
 The DAP won 12 out of 15 seats contested and made the biggest gain of the day with six additional seats, while the Parti Keadilan Rakyat (PKR) won only 3 seats out of 49 contested, gaining only two seats.
 PKR leaders still described the result as "historic" and a step towards a two-party system in the state.
 Meanwhile, the local Sarawak National Party (SNAP) and peninsula-based Pan-Malaysian Islamic Party (PAS) failed to win any seats with some candidates losing their deposits.